Angry-Penguins-Colony/sdk-marketplace-api/README.md

 ## Description

-This SDK made the link between the `server-api-marketplace` and the dApps that use it.
-In this package, you'll find all the types send by the server.
+This package provides types send by `server-api-marketplace`.